awwaiid/thelackthereof/content/CS421 - Final Exam Study Guide.md

 * Context-Free Grammars and Parsing
-** Given a description of the language, be able to construct a context-free grammar for the language ** Given a context-free grammar and an input string, illustrate left-most and right-most (canonical) derivations ** Given a context-free grammar and an input string, show a parse tree, possibly constrainted by a certain derivation order ** Be able to say whether a given grammar is ambiguous, including showing multiple parse trees to illustrate the ambiguity ** Construct a shift-reduce parse for a sentence of a grammar ** Write parse rules in ocamlyacc syntax
+** Given a description of the language, be able to construct a context-free grammar for the language ** Given a context-free grammar and an input string, illustrate left-most and right-most (canonical) derivations ** Given a context-free grammar and an input string, show a parse tree, possibly constrained by a certain derivation order ** Be able to say whether a given grammar is ambiguous, including showing multiple parse trees to illustrate the ambiguity ** Construct a shift-reduce parse for a sentence of a grammar ** Write parse rules in ocamlyacc syntax